-Even if appealing from a theoretical point of view, the approximation (16) turns out to be inadequate in those cases in which $\mathcal{V}(t)$ describes the instantaneous variance of an asset returns.
-We here develop an alternative approximation inspired by the idea to exploit a non-central chi-square random variable to approximate $\mathcal{V}(T)$.
+Even if appealing from a theoretical point of view, the approximation (16) turns out to be inadequate in those cases in which $\mathcal{V}(t)$ describes the instantaneous variance of an asset returns, as we will show in Figure 2.
+We here develop an alternative approximation inspired by the idea to exploit a non-central chi-square random variable to approximate $\mathcal{V}(T)$ .
 Instead of considering an affine transformation, however, we just use a scaled non-central chi-square random variable with parameters fitted to match (14) and (15).
-In other words, we aim at approximating \mathcal{V} with a scalar CIR process as given in the following proposition:
+In other words, we aim at approximating $\mathcal{V}$ with a scalar CIR process as given in the following proposition: